 10. Festival OMNI

-One of the most prominent and famous music festivals in Luxembourg, this beautiful event is attended by hundreds of natives when local as well as international artists perform in the capital.
+The most prominent and famous Luxembourg music festival, this beautiful event is attended by hundreds of natives when local as well as international artists perform in the capital.
 Primarily focussed on blues and jazz genres of music, the festival brings together music and celebrations, which make it a must-attend event especially in the balmy summer nights of Luxembourg.
 You will find great crowds of fellow music lovers and enthusiasts at Festival OMNI, which is on the list of Luxembourg Holidays and Festivals as well.

 Location: Neumünster Abbey, Luxembourg City